StudentJL/JosephLiu.github.io/index.md

 Year: 2021

-I am a Data Science student studying in New York City College of Technology (CUNY).
+\nI am a Data Science student studying in New York City College of Technology (CUNY).
-I also have a Bachelors in Biomedical Informatics.
+\nI also have a Bachelors in Biomedical Informatics.
-I am currently residing in Brooklyn, New York.
+\nI am currently residing in Brooklyn, New York.

 ### Links